-Taken by all Davidson students in their first year of study, WRI 101 provides a formative experience in the arts of composing prose of the sort produced by academic and other intellectual writers.
+Taken by nearly all Davidson students in their first year of study, WRI 101 provides a formative experience in the arts of composing prose of the sort produced by academic and other intellectual writers.
 The course equips students with the skills and rhetorical sensibilities associated with writing in the liberal arts: critical analysis of texts and ideas; verbal and written deliberation about issues over which reasonable persons disagree; the crafting of inventive, correct, and sophisticated prose; and the ability to adapt one's writing to a variety of intellectual occasions.
-WRI 101 asks students to respond to complex issues in ways that do not depend solely upon disciplinary methods and languages for their investigation and commentary.
-The course prepares students for their academic work beyond the first year and for their civic and professional engagements after college.
+Instructors guide students in the practice of drafting and revising printed texts or digital documents, with approximately 40 pages of prose produced for the semester.

 All WRI 101 courses have the following elements in common: